 A vote is invalid if the same rank is applied to two or more candidates in the ballot paper.

 7b.
-The Voting process for National Member Representative will be as follows:
+The Voting process for National Member and International Member Representative will be as follows:

 If there are M vacancies, all electors will need to vote for M vacancies on the ballot paper.